 Richard Anthony Jurjevic passed away unexpectedly Sunday, January 19, 2020 surrounded by his loving family.

-To send flowers in memory of Richard Anthony Jurjevic, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Richard Anthony Jurjevic, please visit our Heartfelt Sympathies Store.

 Richard was born June 3, 1946 to Rudolph Anthony and Pearl Mary Trumbic Jurjevic in Hammond, Indiana.
 His childhood was spent in Hegewisch, Illinois where he attended St. Columba Parish and grammar school.
 There, Richard served as an altar boy and Grand Knight of the Altar.
 He then attended Mendel High School in Chicago where he graduated with honors.

 Richard’s childhood dream was to attend West Point and he received an appointment there or to any of the military academies from Senator Everett Dirksen.
 However, he was unable to attend when he became diabetic.
 He received his Undergraduate degree ‘68 and his Master’s Degree ‘70 in Aerospace Engineering from the University of Notre Dame where he made several lifelong friendships.
 As a professional, Richard became a patented engineer working mainly in the rubber industry.

 In 1974, he married Susan Caley.
 Together, they spent 45 devoted, loving and fun-filled years together.